pagegwood/wings/README.md

 #### `modules`: Object

-Component path and config map.
+Component module path and config map.

 Use: